datafilter/xyz/blog/25/getting-clojure.md

 If I had to nitpick, you _might_ notice occasional inconsistencies or a few forced examples, but these minor issues don't detract from the book in any meaningful way.

 This isn’t a technical specification—but that’s precisely what makes it so enjoyable.
 It feels more like a friendly conversation designed to kickstart your journey.
-As the author paraphrases, learning Clojure requires a keyboard and some patience—he’s simply here to show you the ropes.
+As the author puts it - paraphrasing - it's up to you to learn Clojure with a keyboard and some patience; he's just here to show you the ropes.

 Overall, *Getting Clojure* is an excellent introduction to the language, providing a solid foundation for further learning and exploration.
 If you're interested in Clojure or unfamiliar with LISP dialects, I highly recommend it—its insights are well worth it.